Week 150

 The researcher should think of the research framework as the ‘word picture’ for the specific problem statement.
 Once a person reads the framework and examines the diagram it should be very clear what the conditions surrounding the problem are as well as how the study is connected to the literature.
 Not all studies will have both concepts and theories, and flexible designs such as a case study will typically rely more on concepts than theories.

 Diagram – The research framework diagram should allow the reader to ‘see’ the problem and its outcomes.
-The diagram should show 1) the inputs (constructs or variables) and how they relate to the actors, 2) how action/information/influence flows between the actors, 3) how the actors are influenced by concepts and theories, and 4) how the outputs (constructs) are determined.
-Additional research on Conceptual Frameworks and Theoretical Frameworks will provide a better understanding of this important part of the research project.
+The diagram should show 1) the inputs (constructs or variables) and how they relate to the actors, 2) how action/information/influence flows between the actors, 3) how concepts and theories influence the actors, and 4) how the outputs (constructs) are determined.
+Additional research on Conceptual Frameworks and Theoretical Frameworks will provide a better understanding of this vital part of the research project.

-Theories – These are formal theories that can be found in the literature that are central to the research problem.
+Theories – These are formal theories found in the literature that are central to the research problem.
 They will have a researcher or researchers connected with them.
-Examples include Maslow’s Hierarchy of Needs, Transformational Leadership Theory, Servant Leadership, etc. The researcher should be able to provide the formal name of the theory, and then a discussion of the theory supported by citations.
+Examples include Maslow’s Hierarchy of Needs, Transformational Leadership Theory, and Servant Leadership, among others.
+The researcher should be able to provide the formal name of the theory, followed by a discussion of the theory supported by relevant citations.
 Flexible studies will not always have a theory or theories associated with them.
-Theories are developed as our understanding of a problem matures and often flexible studies will be looking at relatively new research problems.
+Theories are developed as our understanding of a problem matures, and often, flexible studies will examine relatively new research problems.

-Actors – These are the key people groups such as leaders, followers, or customers central to the research problem, as well as the organizations such as the specific business, government entity, or school that are central to the research problem.
+Actors – These are the key people groups, such as leaders, followers, or customers, central to the research problem, as well as the organizations, including specific businesses, government entities, or schools, that are central to the research problem.
 The researcher should be able to provide a short ‘descriptor’ for the actor.
 An example descriptor could be Executive Leaders, Project Team Members, or even ABC University.
 Follow the descriptor with a discussion of the actor supported by citations.

 Constructs – These are the constructs found in the research study.
-Constructs are the broad concepts or topics in a study.
+Constructs refer to the broad concepts or topics within a study.
 The researcher should be able to provide a short ‘descriptor’ for the construct.
 An example descriptor could be Leadership Effectiveness or Leadership Style.
 Follow the descriptor with a discussion of the construct supported by citations.

 Definition of Terms

-All definitions should be sourced from professional/scholarly sources and cited properly.
+All definitions should be sourced from professional or scholarly sources and properly cited.
 Do not use direct quotations.
-List only terms that might not be understood by the reader.
+List only terms that the reader might not understand.

 Assumptions, Limitations, Delimitations